Perched at an arms length from Ballari, the Reddy brothers look to roar again

 Will the Tiger roar:

 The clout that the Reddy brothers enjoyed in Ballari is no secret.
 At the snap of a finger, they could back in 2009 get an officer transferred.
 When it was refused, they would stage a coup to topple the government.
-The countless trips that B S Yeddyurappa made to Delhi when he was chief minister of Karnataka was proof of that.
+The countless trips that B S Yeddyurappa made to Delhi when he was chief minister of Karnataka were proof of that.

-However a lot of that clout started to wane post the mining scandal.
+However, a lot of that clout started to wane post the mining scandal.
 They were like three Tigers, the people would say.
-However now the fight for the Reddy brothers is not just about making the BJP win, but also regain that lost aura, clout and charm they enjoyed.
+Now the fight for the Reddy brothers is not just about making the BJP win, but also regain that lost aura, clout and charm they enjoyed.

 The Karnataka Lokayukta then headed by Justice N Santhosh Hegde in his explosive report that cost Yeddyurappa his chair had detailed the manner in which the Reddy brothers would function.
 Mining permits would be given only at their insistence.
 He also went on to detail how they had a firm grip over the district.

-In 2013, however everything changed.
+In 2013, everything changed.
 The Supreme Court came down heavily on the mining issue.
 This led to a CBI probe coupled with the Lokayukta report.
-The same year, Yeddyurappa walked out of the party and so did Reddy's right hand man, B Sriramulu.
+The same year, Yeddyurappa walked out of the party and so did Reddy's right-hand man, B Sriramulu.
 The BJP was in disarray and the Reddys no longer a force to reckon with.
 The Sriramulu factor did have a major bearing on the BJP's prospects in Ballari.
 The BSR Congress floated by Sriramulu garnered nearly 28 per cent of the votes in the elections and caused a major dent to the BJP.
 Overall that year in 2013 none but the Congress gained.

-As the elections get nearer, the heat and dust in Ballari is not looking to settle.
+As the elections get nearer, the heat and dust in Ballari are not looking to settle.
 The Congress has decided to go all guns blazing and the Reddy brothers have promised a come-back for the BJP.
 Will the BJP get back its bastion and will the Reddys roar?
 Time will tell.

 OneIndia News